RealismusModding/realismusmodding.github.io/mods/seasons/manual/modding/geo/index.md

 A GEO mod is a small mod with some XML files and a special Seasons setting in the modDesc.
 It allows a player to choose a different weather and growth configuration.
 GEO comes from 'geographic', as the mods are meant to describe an actual area in the world, like Midwest U.S.A. or Northern Sweden.

+You can download official GEO mods from Realismus Modding on ModHub.
+A list of available GEO mods can be found at [the additional mods page](/mods/seasons/supplements).
+Other modders have released GEO mods as well.

 The guides in this category will explain how to create the configuration files.

 **Note**: All of the possible configuration files for a GEO mod can also be supplied in a map mod.
 Make sure you put the files in the mod root folder.
 For example, if the mod is named MyMap, put the weather file at `MyMap/seasons_weather.xml`